Motorola affair: History

 In the days following the findings, there was growing speculation that Olsen would either resign or face a leadership spill within his own party.
 He ended up fronting the media and was steadfast in his own defence saying the report that he set up was wrong and handed out copies of his own 48 page response.
 Olsen stated "It says amongst other things that I, in answers to Mr Cramond, was misleading, inaccurate and dishonest.
 I was not and I absolutely refute Mr Clayton's assertion.
 The report clearly indicates there are no criminal activities, no illegal activities", and again backed the Motorola deal that was done.
 However, he went on to say he was "a political realist and for that reason I intend to offer my resignation to my Party as Premier of this State".
 He said he intended to seek further legal advice and continue to defend his integrity.

 Olsen was replaced as leader and premier by Rob Kerin on 22 October 2001.

+The Motorola affair was a slap in the face for local industry.
+Philips Australia was, at that time, manufacturing its range of mobile radios (PMR) at its Hendon facility.
+The line was moved to Hendon in 1990, and continued manufacturing until the line was transferred to Philips's Melbourne facility in 1998.
+Philips had a long history of manufacturing in South Australia, having been attracted to Adelaide by the Playford government in 1946, with design and manufacturing continuing at Hendon long after Motorola had come and gone.
+The question as to why a local manufacturer was never considered for the government radio contract in South Australia has never been answered.